GUIDELINES & ELIGIBILITY

 Click on each of our four program areas below for their guidelines:

-- Strive to make connections with other organizations, especially Dodge grantees, working in the same community or on complementary issues.
+We currently support 501(c)(3) organizations that make their home in or have a significant impact on New Jersey and that strive to make connections with other organizations, especially Dodge grantees, working in the same community or on complementary issues.